Preprocessing Among the Infalling Galaxy Population of EDisCS Clusters

 \subsection{The Secondary Infall Model}

-While previous studies of cluster infall regions have used the caustic technique \citep[e.g.,][]{Gellar99,Rines03,Rines06,Serra11}, which identifies curves in galaxy position-radial velocity phase space that encompass those galaxies that are gravitationally bound to the cluster, such an analysis requires redshift precision greater than that of the LDP.
+While previous studies of cluster infall regions have used the caustic technique \citep[e.g.,][]{Gellar99,Rines03,Rines06,Serra11,Owers17}, which identifies curves in galaxy position--radial velocity phase space that encompass those galaxies that are gravitationally bound to the cluster, such an analysis requires redshift accuracy greater than that of the LDP.
 Alternatively, we identify the infall regions of our clusters using the theory of secondary infall to define projected radii that encompass the infall region.

 The secondary infall model describes how shells of mass centered on a cosmic perturbation evolve over time.
-The shells begin by expanding outward, until a time $t_{\rm turn}$ when they turn around due to the pull of gravity.
+The shells begin by expanding outward, until a time $t_{\rm turn}$ when they turn around owing to the pull of gravity.
 The shells do not cross during this time, and there is a critical mass, $M_*$, enclosed by the shell that is marginally bound.
 All shells enclosing a mass less than $M_*$ eventually turn around at different times and collapse, while shells at larger radii continue to expand forever.
 We follow the equations of \cite{White92}, who assume an open universe with $\Omega_\Lambda=0$.
 Keeping $\Omega_\Lambda=0$ when calculating $M_{\rm infall}$ and $R_{\rm infall}$ does not significantly affect the analysis given the physical scales involved \citep[e.g.,][]{DelPopolo12}, as we also confirm with our own comparison to cosmological simulations discussed below.
 For determining global quantities (e.g., connecting a time with a redshift and age), we continue to use $\Omega_\Lambda=0.7$.